Wax & Oil for Colour & Shine

 What effects can be achieved with wax & oil?

-Impregnating oil deepens the colour on soapstone, serpentine and alabaster.
+Impregnation oil deepens the colour in soapstone, serpentine and alabaster.

 Wax polish e.g. on a beeswax basis intensifies the colour and gives soapstone, serpentine, alabaster and limestone a silky sheen.
-So that the wax polish can be absorbed more deeply and the colour of the stone comes out even more, soapstone and serpentine can be warmed up with a hairdryer before application.
+Soapstone and serpentine can be warmed up with a hairdryer before application so that the wax polish can be absorbed more deeply and the colour of the stone comes out even more.
 Attention: Alabaster and limestone must not be heated!
 Beeswax polish is suitable for indoor sculptures.
-In principle, wax polish should not be combined with impregnating oil.
+In principle, wax polish should not be combined with impregnation oil.

 There are 11 products.